garrandall/popular-music-data/tracks/havana-kenny-g.md

 When you find another heart that needs to share
 Baby, come to me, let me put my arms around you
-This was meant to be and I'm oh so glad I found you Need you ev'ry day, gotta have your love around me Baby, always stay 'cause I can't go back to livin' without you Spendin' ev'ry dime to keep you talkin' on the line that's how it was And all those walks together out in any kind of weather Just because, just because there's a brand-new way of looking at your life And when you know that love'll be standing by your side Baby, come to me, let me put my arms around you
+This was meant to be and I'm oh so glad I found you Need you every day, gotta have your love around me Baby, always stay 'cause I can't go back to livin' without you Spendin' every dime to keep you talkin' on the line that's how it was And all those walks together out in any kind of weather Just because, just because there's a brand-new way of looking at your life And when you know that love'll be standing by your side Baby, come to me, let me put my arms around you
-This was meant to be and I'm oh so glad I found you Need you ev'ry day, gotta have your love around me Baby, always stay 'cause I can't go back to livin' without you The nights can be cold
+This was meant to be and I'm oh so glad I found you Need you every day, gotta have your love around me Baby, always stay 'cause I can't go back to livin' without you The nights can be cold
-There's a chill to ev'ry evenin' when you're all alone Don't talk anymore
+There's a chill to every evenin' when you're all alone Don't talk anymore
 'Cause you know that I'll be here to keep you warm, keep you warm Baby, come to me, let me put my arms around you
-This was meant to be and I'm oh so glad I found you Need you ev'ry day, gotta have your love around me baby, always stay 'Cause I can't go back to livin' without you
+This was meant to be and I'm oh so glad I found you Need you every day, gotta have your love around me baby, always stay 'Cause I can't go back to livin' without you
 Baby, come to me, let me put my arms around you
-This was meant to be and I'm oh so glad I found you Need you ev'ry day, gotta have your love around me Baby, always stay 'cause I can't go back to livin' without you Let me the one that you are dreamin' of
+This was meant to be and I'm oh so glad I found you Need you every day, gotta have your love around me Baby, always stay 'cause I can't go back to livin' without you Let me the one that you are dreamin' of
 Baby, come to me, I'm giving all you love